PrabhaBharadwaj/simple-dvc-demo/README.md

 simple-dvc-demo-main:
+simple-dvc-demo-main:
-Its end to end MLOPS project by Sunny and krish.
-It has used Git,DVC, Etc.
+Its end to end MLOPS project by krish.
+It has used Git,DVC, MLOPS and testing via pytest and tox Etc.

 It has proper folder structure with dvc config and params to control the project

+In Git we have 2 barnch,main and main-mlflow sub branch

+all Git,DVC,pytest and tox related stuff in main branch, it does auto deployment in heroku, once we refresh main branch

+All Mlflow related  stuff in  main-mlflow sub branch, it does auto deployment in heroku, once we refresh main-mlflow branch

 create env